BobDG/Blaze/README.md

 ### Then what?

 You use Blaze by creating a subclass of __BlazeTableViewController__.
 The fundamentals of Blaze are based on the idea that you can create multiple XIB's that point to the same code.
 (Yes that's possible and awesome :)
-I sometimes need to create Apps with a lot of input fields so I've created many base-cells that you can point your XIB-file to.
+I sometimes need to create Apps with a lot of input fields so I've created several base input-cells that you can point your XIB-file to.
 Like I said above, I set it up like this so you can have any crazy design you want but you still don't need to edit any code.
 So you can just create XIB-files and mess with auto-layout, which is fun to do right?
 So I created base-code cells for:
 - UITextField input
 - UITextView input (yes with automatically increasing rowheight when typing a lot)